Taragorm/ioBroker.evohome/README.md

     * The _centre_ represents the actual temperature
     * The _edge_ represents the current setpoint
     * See below for more on colours.
+    * If `offSp` is set, setpoints below this value will be suppressed for two-colour blends, and only the `mv` will be used.
  * The setpoint and current temperature formatting can be overridden by use of the `spFormat` and `mvFormat` attributes.
 The <a href="https://www.npmjs.com/package/sprintf-js">sprintf-js</a> module is used to provide formatting. e.g. `"%.1f"`
   * Likewise, `modeFormat` allows formatting of the mode string.
   * The widget title is usually extracted from the object id - it can be overridden by the `titleText` attribute.